hanlulong/YourBossKickedYourAss/README.md

     * greetings: please DIY.
     * mybosses: a list of your bosses' emails.
     * phonenumber: a list of phone numbers to be called.
-    * iterval: the time between two checks.
+    * interval: the time between two checks.
 Measured in minutes.
     * run_on_windows_startup: if you want the program auto start after each reboot.
 Only tested on Windows 7.
 3. Run mail_checker.exe